I Broke Up With My Girlfriend: Seven Ways To Move On

 Moving on from a breakup can be difficult in many ways

-Accept that it’s over
+Accept that you are broken up and it’s over

 If your breakup is final, your ex-girlfriend is likely not coming back.
 In that case, letting that sink in and drawing strength from it may be helpful.
 In the early days, you may stay up at night wondering if you made the right decision or would ever find happiness without her.
 You may even be tempted to imagine the possibility of you and her getting back together someday.